mdrun writes broken energy group values to .edr file

 Note that one should never use a plain cut-off for Coulomb interactions, unless all pairs fall within the cut-off.

-#6 Updated by Mark Abraham over 3 years ago
+#6 Updated by Mark Abraham about 4 years ago

 It does look like maybe something was wrong in my original comparison, but aspects of this issue remain.